 Intimacy: This is not the same as sexual health, but men on ADT and their partners still need intimacy.
 If your oncologist or medical center does not provide counseling in this area, ask for a referral to a sexual health counselor, and keep this in mind: you are not alone, whether you’re the patient or his partner.
 There are thousands of couples dealing with this issue, as well.
 Your doctor also may be able to recommend support groups, online and affiliated with local medical centers.

-Download PCF’s Prostate Cancer Patient Guide for more information on managing erectile function and other effects of treatment.
+Watch the webinar with Dr. Sherita King and download PCF’s Prostate Cancer Patient Guide for more information on managing erectile function and other effects of treatment.

 Read Part 1 here.

-Coming up next, Part 3: Matters of Survivorship: Fighting Back on ADT
+For more, see Part 3: Matters of Survivorship: Fighting Back on ADT